Water Conservation and Regulation

 Ensuring the Future Health of our Water System

-Following industry best practice, and standards widely adopted by municipalities across the province, staff have drafted two bylaws to help regulate, govern and protect our municipal water system and ensure that we are able to provide the high-quality drinking water our community relies on long into the future.
-At the June 11, 2024 Regular Council Meeting Council gave 1st, 2nd and 3rd reading to a Water Works Bylaw (a bylaw to govern and protect the waterworks system) and a Water Conservation and Regulation Bylaw (a bylaw to regulate outdoor water use during periods of drought and high demand) that will operate in tandem to ensure the health of our municipal water system.
+At the July 16, 2024, Regular Council Meeting Council adopted the Water Works Bylaw (a bylaw to govern and protect the waterworks system) and a Water Conservation and Regulation Bylaw (a bylaw to regulate outdoor water use during periods of drought and high demand) that will operate in tandem to ensure the health of our municipal water system.

-These Bylaws will support the existing Consolidated Water Connection and User Charge Bylaw No. 1594., and the recent Provincially issued orders on our drinking water operating licence require that the City enhance regulation of our water system and prioritize bylaw and policy-driven water conservation initiatives.
+These Bylaws will support the existing Consolidated Water Connection and User Charge Bylaw No. 1594., and the recent Provincially issued orders on our drinking water operating license require that the City enhance regulation of our water system and prioritize bylaw and policy-driven water conservation initiatives.

 Water Conservation and Regulation Bylaw

-Key features of the proposed new bylaw include:
+Key features of the new bylaw include:

 Water Works Bylaw